 ---|---|---|---|

-Which energy suppliers have the lowest standing charge?
+Which energy suppliers and tariffs have the lowest standing charge?

 With Utilita being the only supplier that currently offers no standing charge, we’ve looked at the top suppliers to see who has the cheapest standing charge for both gas and electricity (this is again for the East Midlands).